 A week does not go by without some publication running a doomsday article on the state of Americans’ retirement readiness.
 It’s certainly true that as more employers end their pension plans, and more people enter the gig economy or start a business, many of us are putting away less than we should.
 But you can take steps now to improve your situation, and they don’t involve moving into your parents’ garage.
 We’ll talk about how to determine how much savings you need, your options for tweaking that number, and strategies for increasing your income once you stop working.

-Helping Mom With Money
+Helping Mom and Dad With Money

 Have you noticed that your elderly parent is not quite as on top of her finances as she used to be?
 Is she forgetting appointments or neglecting basic errands?
 Sadly, one of the first cognitive abilities we lose is the ability to manage money.
 This loss can have tragic consequences: elderly women living alone are the most vulnerable population when it comes to financial fraud.
 This workshop will help you initiate a conversation with the older women in your life about keeping their money safe – from predators and, perhaps, from their own diminishing judgment.
 This is not an easy topic.
 But gently entering into your elderly relative’s financial life can be one of the greatest gifts you give them.

 I also offer workshops for teen girls, including:

 Some of the smartest high school girls in America have never learned the nuts and bolts of taking care of their finances.
 To be honest, many girls couldn’t care less – but when graduation nears, they start wondering.
 This workshop gives teenage girls the skills they need to manage their money in college, from budgeting to keeping track of their spending to finding the checking account that works for them.
 We’ll also talk about why it’s OK to be the “frugal friend” and how to make it happen.
 I include hands on exercises to keep participants engaged, and there is plenty of time for questions.

 First Step Finances